 Ross asked about drivers crossing the Border and insurance ‘green cards’

-If there is no breakthrough on Brexit the insurance industry will begin issuing cards on request from next month
+Insurance industry will begin issuing cards on request next month if no progress on Brexit

 Shane Ross: he told the transport committee he was confident shipping companies could provide sufficient direct sailings to Europe for hauliers opting to avoid the UK landbridge